 Remind yourself often how miserable you feel when signs of anxiety symptoms appear.
 And, you want it to stop.

 If your confidence takes a beating, find out what anxiety treatment can use to get a boost.
 And, how it will help you plug on.

 Feeling depressed ruins everything while dealing with anxiety disorders.
 Good sleep energizes so you can do what you love.

 And, sometimes, you need a break.
 Quality of sleep is more important than how much you sleep.
 Depression medication can help you get better sleep.

-Anxiety disorders can make one crave for relaxation so the feeling of 'fight or flight' goes away.
+Anxiety disorders can make one crave for relaxation so the feeling of 'freeze, fight or flight' goes away.
 Taking time to unwind does take patience and repetition.
 But, the great motivator can be how good you want to feel about doing what you can for yourself.